Geonovum/IMX-Geo/design.md

 </aside>

 ## Logical model
 The logical model defines the shapes of the data.
 On this level we add data-registration concepts like history and provenance.
-The logical model also specifies how orchestrated data is related to source data.
-It sits between the source models on the one hand and the product models on the other hand.
+The logical model also specifies how orchestrated data is related to source data, at least on the class level.

-This logical model must satisfy all requirements in <a href="#semantic-model-requirements"></a>.
-I.e we want to be able to add relationships, without changing source models, but retain a link TO source model classes we derive information from; in a machine readable way, but also usable for developers.
+This logical model must satisfy all requirements in <a href="#requirements"></a>.
+I.e we want to be able to add relationships, without changing source models, but retain a link TO source model classes we derive information from; in a machine readable way, but also usable for developers to discover the available information and how it can be integrated.
 The maintenance requirement is less important, because the source models do not change often, once standardized.

-We are planning to introduce a generic modeling pattern on the MIM level (metamodel) for provenance that can be applied to describe how orchestrated data was created from source data.
+We are planning to introduce a generic modeling pattern on the MIM level (i.e., in the metamodel) for provenance that can be applied to describe how orchestrated data was created from source data.
 A first version of this was created as part of our first use case, [Adresses](https://geonovum.github.io/WaU-UC1/#EAID_18371C99_5129_4c39_8E20_83CED8FF19B9).
 This provenance or lineage information will also be available to users on request.
 The Lineage model is developed separately in the [WaU-LIN repository](https://github.com/geonovum/WaU-LIN).

 This is the current attempt at creating the semantic model on the logical level:

 ![semantic model, logical (MIM level 3)](./media/lm-semanticmodel-overview.png)

-The following elements are important to discuss:
-- Entry point classes
-- Generalizations
-- Traces

-**Entry point classes** are classes we add in the semantic model.
-In the example above, Gebouw is an entry class.
-Entry classes are not present in a source model, but they may be a subclass of a class in a source model.
-They always have a MIM Begrip containing the URI of either a concept in a source model, or a concept coined in the context of SAM.
+**Cluster classes** are classes we add in the semantic model.
+In the example above, `Gebouw` and `Perceel` are cluster classes.
+Cluster classes represent a logical unit of information about a real-world object, in which data from different source models can be integrated.
+They are not present in a source model, but are related to one or more classes in source models.
+They always have a MIM `Begrip` metadata field containing the URI of either a concept in a source model, or a concept coined in the context of SAM.

-**Generalization**: use when inheriting and adding properties

-**Trace links**: retrieving  information from a source.
-Every `<<trace>>` relationship indicates that a mapping is needed with a source class.
+**Trace links**: Links between cluster classes and source classes are expressed using UML `<<trace>>` relationships.
+They indicate that the cluster class is *derived* from these source classes - one at minimun, but since we are integrating data from different sources there will often be several trace links originating from one cluster class.
+Every `<<trace>>` relationship indicates that data is retrieved from a certain source class, and that a mapping is needed to specify how this is done.
+The mapping is maintained outside of the model.

+**Generalization**: In an earlier stage of our thinking, we wanted to use `<<generalization>>` relationships between a cluster class and a source class in cases where the cluster class only has one related source class, and the wanted behaviour is to copy all properties from the source object, and to add one or more properties.

+However, during the second High 5 we discussed this and concluded that these cases would probably be few, and this approach also had the disadvantage of linking the cluster classes more tightly to the source classes.
+When using generalsation, SAM effectively becomes an extension of the source models, while we want to specify SAM as a separate layer which is only loosely coupled.
+Therefore, we decided to use only trace relationships.

+**Associations**: Whenever we want to introduce a relationship to cross-link two classes from different source models, we add this relationship between the corresponding cluster classes.